tomachalek/kombo/README.md

 the React component's view, both Stateless and Stateful components are the same and can be bound to any model via the *Bound* wrapper component.

+Kombo is designed in a way that stateful models should be needed only in very specific situations.
+So it is definitely recommended not to overuse them.

 ```ts
 export class MyStatefulModel extends StatefulModel {